philippschulte/fastly-promises/README.md

 <a name="Fastly+readHealthchecks"></a>

 #### fastly.readHealthchecks(version) ⇒ <code>Promise</code>
-List all healthchecks for a particular service and version.
+List all health checks for a particular service and version.

 **Kind**: instance method of [<code>Fastly</code>](#Fastly)
 **Returns**: <code>Promise</code> - The response object representing the completion or failure.